 Furthermore, by having a Clipper card, you'll save 50 cents on every BART trip, compared to regular BART ticket fares.

 The BART station at SFO is located in the International Terminal, a short walk from Terminals 1 and 3, or accessible via the free AirTrain's red line.
 To get to downtown San Francisco, board an Antioch-bound train to one of the four downtown San Francisco stations (Civic Center, Powell Street, Montgomery Street, Embarcadero).

 FROM SAN MATEO COUNTY BART STATIONS

-The BART fare from San Mateo County BART stations is even less than SFO.
-The fare from Millbrae is $5.25; San Bruno is $4.90; and South San Francisco is $4.50.
+San Mateo County BART stations can be found in the following cities: Millbrae, San Bruno, and South San Francisco.
 Taking BART helps avoid traffic and is only a half-hour ride from any of the San Mateo County stations to downtown San Francisco and East Bay.

 Explore the Bay Area with BART

 BART is the car-free way to travel around and see the Bay Area.
-Their conveniently located stations are close to many of the Bay Area's most popular destinations, such as Union Square/Powell St; Museum of Modern Art/Montgomery St.; Asian Art Museum/Civic Ctr.; SF Ferry Building, Exploratorium, Embarcadero St.; UC Berkeley and Downtown Berkeley.
+Their conveniently located stations are close to many of the Bay Area's most popular destinations such as Union Square (Powell St); SFMOMA (Montgomery St); Asian Art Museum (Civic Center); SF Ferry Building (Embarcadero) or the University of California (Downtown Berkeley).